arevlo/claude-code-workflows/README.md

 Multi-agent orchestration for parallel code analysis.
 Works with any project type.

 - `/swarm [preset]` - Start swarm (auto-detects project or use preset)
+- `/auto <goal>` - Autonomous workflow - research, plan, and implement with minimal interruption
 - `/spawn <agent>` - Spawn a single background agent
 - `/hive` - Check status and findings from all agents
+- `/fix` - Interactive fix mode - address swarm findings one by one
 - `/sync` - Consolidate findings into prioritized action items
 - `/stop [agent]` - Stop one or all running agents